FabienGreard/cnys/README.md

 ## Test

-foldersync use [Jest](https://facebook.github.io/jest/) as a testing framework
+cnys use [Jest](https://facebook.github.io/jest/) as a testing framework

 Use `npm test` to start testing your file.
 By default it read test file named `*.test.js` under `/test`.